alexandertrefz/essence/Readme.md

 * Patterns — one way to name the parts of a value, in every position that takes one apart
 * Arbitrary Precision Numbers
 * First-Class Functions
+* Tests — a module section of its own, run by `essence test`, dropped by every build

 # Example Code